 What is a cash flow forecast?

-A cash flow forecast is a report that predicts your business’ bank balance over a set period of time.
-I would generally recommend that a business runs two types of cash flow forecast:
+A cash flow forecast is a report that predicts your business’ bank balance over a set period.
+I would generally recommend that a business runs two types of cash flow forecasts:

 - 12-month forecast broken down into monthly periods